FaithfulDev/CVS-History-Viewer/README.md

 Simply choose a directory and the app is going to scan all the CVS commits for all files in that folder.
 Afterwards it will display everything in a git-like kind of way, meaning that the view is centered around commits and not file revision.

+The commit hashes are calculated using the commit's description, time and author.
+Therefore, those hashes will group all CVS-commits that belong together.
+The hashes are identical for the same commits for all users.

 ## Search through all commits with some simple keywords!

 You can use a number of simple keywords, to filter down the commits as much as you like.